 DPC8.2.2 In addition to periodic updates of planning information a User should give adequate notice of any significant changes to the User’s System or operating regime to enable the DNO to prepare its development plan, budget for, and implement any necessary System modifications.
 Such information should include any changes either increasing or decreasing in Demand, transfer requirements or generating capacity as appropriate.
 In the event of unplanned changes in a User’s System or operating regime a User shall notify the DNO as soon as is practically possible to ensure any contingency measures, as necessary, can be implemented by the DNO.

-DPC8.2.3 The DNO has an obligation under the CUSC to submit certain planning data/information relating to Existing Offshore Generators to NGC.
+DPC8.2.3 The DNO has an obligation under the CUSC to submit certain planning data/information relating to Existing Offshore Generators to NGESO.
 Any Existing Offshore Generators will be required to cooperate with the DNO to contribute to the full and timely completion of the Offshore Transmission Implementation Plan.

 DPC8.3 Information to be Provided to Users